+Bootstrap Simulation

-Bootstrap simulation The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on any downstream system.
-We implemented a two-class (elimination with or without replacement) bootstrap resampling for statistical inference (supplemental Figure 1), which eliminates unrelated signatures and provides statistical significance to the SEM fitting.
+The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on any downstream system.
+We implemented a two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Supplementary Figure 1), which eliminates unrelated signatures and provides statistical significance to the SEM fitting.
 For this feature, it is assumed that the users have successfully run a T score analysis.
 The users also need to enter the signatures associated with the downstream system of interest to evaluate.
 To improve the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 times.
 This feature involves bootstrapping simulation, it needs multicore hardware and can take more times depending on how many iterations users choose.

 Sample Data

 The SEMIPs App comes with four sets of testing data and data templates for user to use the application and further modify their own data for any customized research projects.
 They are located at app_installation_dir/testData.

+Hardware and Software Requirement

-Hardware and software requirement SEMIPs was written in R with the Shiny package (Rstudio 2014) that is known for its light weight web development framework with shiny-related features.
+SEMIPs was written in R with the Shiny package (Rstudio 2014) that is known for its light weight web development framework with shiny-related features.
 The lavaan package (Rosseel 2018) was used for the SEM, other depending packages will be checked at the installation and need to be installed if not already available.
 The application requires modern multicore CPUs for the backend parallel processes.
 SEMIPs was developed under Linux CentOS7 and has been successfully tested on MacOS (v.
 10.14.6) and Windows10.
 To install and run this application, users can follow the detailed instructions provided in the README.txt file.
 The SEMIPs Shiny app and source code are freely available at https://github.com/NIEHS/SEMIPs under the MIT license.

 Results

+An Integrated Hypothesis Generation and Testing Framework

-An integrated hypothesis generation and testing framework As shown in Figure 1, the SEMIPs workflow depicts a biological question initially tested in an animal model and then applied to a human system.
+As shown in Figure 1, the SEMIPs workflow depicts a biological question initially tested in an animal model and then applied to a human system.
 A biological hypothesis is tested in a model animal model (mouse) on relationship between two interacting factors (Fac1 & Fac2) and their endpoints.
 The hypothesis is translated to another species (i.e. human in our research) via T-score computation and verified with SEM model.
 Based on the SEM model, a presumed relationship can be tested in humans by determining the significance of the inference via a non-parametric bootstrap resampling framework.
 The resulting perturbed pathways can be eventually tested in the animal model.
 These workflow steps are shown within the dotted rectangle on the right side of Figure 1 with three major features implemented in the SEMPIPs App as the function tabs when the Shiny App is launched (Figure 2).